cardano-foundation/CIPs/CIP-0095/README.md

 should be made aware of the type of certificate, associated DRepID and metadata anchor.

-If user grants permission, the transaction must be signed by the secret key of the provided public DRep Key, with the signature and key to be added to the transaction witness set before submission.
+If user grants permission, the transaction must be signed by the secret DRep key as described in [DRep Key](#drep-key), with the signature and key to be added to the transaction witness set before submission.

 By forcing wallets to inspect these certificates it allows the user to catch malicious client applications attempting to insert their own data into the